AninditaBasu/AninditaBasu/docs/tutorial-find-identifier-item.md

 This tutorial shows how to fetch the unique identifiers of all items in the collection that contains committee hearing videos of the United States Senate.

+## Prerequisites

 The instructions in this tutorial assume that you're using Python 3.

-## Prerequisites

-1. Install the `internet archive` package in your environment by running the following command: `pip install internetarchive`.
+1. Install the `internet archive` package in your environment by running the following command:
+    ```python
+    pip install internetarchive
+    ```
-1. Get the unique identifier of the collection that contains the videos of committee hearings of the United States senate.
+2. Get the unique identifier of the collection that contains the videos of committee hearings of the United States senate.
     1. Go to the Internet Archive home page at https://archive.org.
     1. In the search bar, type `United States Senate`.
     1. On the results page, on the **Media Type** list, select the **Collections** check box.
     1. On the narrowed search results page, click the collection called **U. S. Senate**.
     1. Click **ABOUT**, and make a note of the value in the `Identifier` field.
+In this example, the value is `us_senate`.
 You'll use this value to fetch all items in this collection.

 ## Steps